Ford Fiesta Zetec 1.0 EcoBoost review

 A trundle to the supermarket barely scratches the surface of what the Fiesta can do, with only the SEAT Ibiza coming close to the handling of the Fiesta.
 The sensibly priced Zetec isn't miles behind the sporty Fiesta ST where it comes to fun at moderate speeds either.
 It's a very easy car to drive, and its responsive controls help drivers to build up confidence – great news for younger drivers.

 Drawbacks?
 The Zetec misses out on the larger infotainment screen that comes with the Titanium model, and no Fiesta can quite match the VW Polo for interior fit and finish.
-However, the Zetec is almost £2,000 cheaper than the next trim level up, and that 1.0-litre engine promises 65.7mpg fuel economy - it’s great value and cheap to run.
+However, the Zetec is neary £2,000 less to buy than the next trim level up, and that 1.0-litre engine promises fuel economy of over 60mpg - it’s great value and cheap to run.